Las Vegas (TV series): Broadcast

+In Bulgaria, the series was broadcast on NOVA, Fox Crime, Fox (three of which used the 1st dub, but for different reasons on reruns it has been replaced by a new dub), and is currently airing on bTV, which uses the 2nd dub done by Studio VMS, and in Italy it previously aired on Fox and Rai 2.

 Home media

 All five seasons were released on DVD.
 The DVDs include extra scenes that were too sexual for network television.
 These scenes were shot specifically for the DVDs, as Thompson said that extra features helped DVD sales.
 As of early 2008, the series had sold 500,000 DVD copies in North America, with four seasons available at the time.

+Online media

+The series is available to stream on both Amazon Prime Video and Peacock.

 Reception

 Critical response

 Alessandra Stanley of The New York Times reviewed the pilot episode.
 She was critical of Caan's acting, but wrote that the show "manages to be slick, fast-paced and engaging", concluding that it "leaves enough mysteries open to keep viewers coming back for another look".
-Robert Lloyd of the Los Angeles Times described Caan as the show's only "sign of real life", finding the other actors to be attractive but otherwise lacking: "They are not so much characters -- not yet, anyway -- as extensions of their clothes, or cleavage.
+Robert Lloyd of the Los Angeles Times described Caan as the show's only "sign of real life", finding the other actors to be attractive but otherwise lacking: "They are not so much characters—not yet, anyway—as extensions of their clothes, or cleavage.
 You don't relate to them so much as simply stare."
 Lloyd considered the production values to be "extremely high" and wrote, "This may be trash, but it comes in an attractive can."

 Phil Gallo of Variety called the series a guilty pleasure and described the tone as "light and unforced", thanks to the actors and "some sharp editing".
 Reviewing the first season, DVD Talk described Las Vegas as a "fast-paced, slick, and attractive television series that rarely takes itself too seriously and never fails to entertain."

 In a review for the second season, Charlie McCollum of San Jose Mercury News/Contra Costa Times called Las Vegas a guilty pleasure and wrote, "Flashy, often trashy and slickly produced, the drama may be fluff, but it's good, sexy fluff with James Caan on hand to provide a bit of gravitas."